Balestier Khalsa FC: Merger with Clementi Khalsa and renaming as Balestier Khalsa

+In 2002, Balestier Central took another turn as they merged with Clementi Khalsa at the end of the 2002 S.League season.
+Clementi Khalsa was formed as a club to represent Singapore's Sikh community and joined the S.League in 1999.
+Before the merger with Balestier Central, the club was based in the Clementi area of Singapore and played its home games at the Clementi Stadium.

-On 10 August 2012, Balestier Khalsa won the first Singapore League Cup Plate Final as the team defeated Young Lions at the Jalan Besar Stadium.
+On 10 August 2012, Balestier Khalsa won the first Singapore League Cup Plate Final as the team defeated Young Lions at Jalan Besar Stadium.

 Achieving more silverware and AFC Cup debut (2013–2017)

-In 2013, head coach Darren Stewart signed Nigerian Obadin Aikhena, South Korean Jung Hee-bong and several players from his former team, Gombak United and formed a strong foundation of the team, including foreign players Kim Min-ho and Park Kang-jin, together with Singapore national team player Qiu Li and proved to be a success.
-On 14 September 2013, The Tigers went one level higher by scoring a huge 4–0 win over DPMM in the 2013 Singapore League Cup Final and clinched their first ever silverware.
-Captain, Paul Cunningham and the team lift the trophy as well as clinching 3rd place in the 2013 Singapore Cup.
+In 2013, head coach Darren Stewart signed Nigerian Obadin Aikhena, South Korean Jung Hee-bong and several players from his former team, Gombak United, and formed a strong foundation of the team, including foreign players Kim Min-ho and Park Kang-jin, together with Singapore national team player Qiu Li, and proved to be a success.
+On 14 September 2013, the Tigers scored a huge 4–0 win over DPMM in the 2013 Singapore League Cup Final and clinched their first ever silverware.
+Captain Paul Cunningham and the team won the trophy and took 3rd place in the 2013 Singapore Cup.

-Marko Kraljević guided the club to their first ever AFC Cup debut in 2015 and is the club longest serving manager from 2014 until 2021.
+Marko Kraljević guided the club to their first ever AFC Cup debut in 2015, and is the club's longest serving manager, from 2014 to 2021.

-Balestier Khalsa signed former U-21 Croatian international Goran Ljubojević on 11 February 2014 as their first ever marquee signing.
-As well as Emir Lotinac of Serbia from Novi Pazar.
-The Tigers won their first ever Singapore Cup on 7 November 2014, beating Home United 3–1 with Goran, Kim and Park scoring the goals.
-Thus, qualifying for the 2015 AFC Cup in the following year.
+Balestier Khalsa signed former U-21 Croatian international Goran Ljubojević on 11 February 2014 as their first ever marquee signing, as well as Emir Lotinac of Serbia from Novi Pazar.
+The Tigers won their first Singapore Cup on 7 November 2014, beating Home United 3–1, with Goran, Kim and Park scoring the goals.
+With this win they qualified for the 2015 AFC Cup.